kmpf/uap/doc/source/configuration.rst

 ..
-  This is the documentation for rnaseq-pipeline.
+  This is the documentation for uap.
 Please keep lines under 80 characters if you can and start each sentence on a new line as it decreases maintenance and makes diffs more readable.